rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 reintegrate a section at its exact location.

 Transformations would not be as straight forward, if sectioning nodes would have to be associated with their own section.
-That is, because the sectioning nodes would then also count as content nodes.
+That is because the sectioning nodes would then also count as content nodes.
 Consequently, after having extracted all content nodes, the information of where exactly the section was located would no longer be available.